the sundial press

 Price: £14.50 Hardback ISBN-13: 978-1-908274-13-7 Book Dimensions: 210 × 148 mm Publication Date: 24 September 2012

-Now in stock and available to order direct from The Sundial Press (see end of this page).
+Paperback edition now in stock and available to order direct from The Sundial Press (see below).

 Big breakers were rolling in, with white foam creaming at their green-glass edges, monotonously falling and receding, printing for a moment their intricate foam patterns on the sand.
 Hordes of tiny fiddler crabs skittered away backwards in front of the intruders, absurdly threatening them with inch-long claws before disappearing down their minute holes.
 Here and there flat sea-biscuits starred the beach among conch and cockle shells and little transparent ones like scraps of Venetian glass.